pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 - [The current version of MAAS](#heading--current-maas-release-notes)
 - [Other MAAS versions](#heading--other-maas-versions)

+<a href="#heading--MAAS-3-3-2-has-been-released"><h2 id="heading--MAAS-3-3-2-has-been-released">MAAS 3.3.2 has been released</h2></a>

+We are happy to announce that MAAS 3.3.2 has been release with the following bug fixes:

+- [1990867](https://bugs.launchpad.net/maas/+bug/1990867)	TestImportBootImages - test_update_last_image_sync_end_to_end_import_not_performed
+- [1990872](https://bugs.launchpad.net/maas/+bug/1990872)	Flaky test: TestClusterClient - test_registerRackWithRegion_end_to_end
+- [2011822](https://bugs.launchpad.net/maas/+bug/2011822)	Reverse DNS resolution fails for some machines
+- [2012139](https://bugs.launchpad.net/maas/+bug/2012139)	maas commands occasionally fail with NO_CERTIFICATE_OR_CRL_FOUND when TLS is enabled
+- [1986590](https://bugs.launchpad.net/maas/+bug/1986590)	maas-cli from PPA errors out with traceback - ModuleNotFoundError: No module named 'provisioningserver'

 <a href="#heading--MAAS-3-3-1-has-been-released"><h2 id="heading--MAAS-3-3-1-has-been-released">MAAS 3.3.1 has been released</h2></a>

 We are happy to announce that MAAS 3.3.1 has been released with the following bug fixes: